Frequently asked questions

 The card includes a Bluetooth antenna and an NFC reader, which allow wireless communication with other devices in a secure way.

-NFC connectivity allows the recording of the Seed Card, as well as receiving your data for the recovery of HASHWallet in case of loss of the original card.
+NFC connectivity allows the recording of the Recovery Card, as well as receiving your data for the recovery of HASHWallet in case of loss of the original card.

 The use of this NFC chip as a payment method is planned for future developments.